DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

         - web browsers
         - mobile devices
         - hard drives, flash drives
-- Forensics:
+- Forensics: Several investigative techniques can be used when conducting analysis:
-    - Media Analysis: a branch of computer forensic analysis, involves the identification and extraction of information from storage media e.g magnetic media (e.g., hard disks, tapes) or optical media (e.g., CDs, DVDs, Blu-­ray discs).
+    - 💢Media Analysis: a branch of computer forensic analysis, involves the identification and extraction of information from storage media e.g magnetic media (e.g., hard disks, tapes) or optical media (e.g., CDs, DVDs, Blu-­ray discs).
 Analysts should never access hard drives or other media from a live system.
 Instead, they should power off the system (after collecting other evidence), remove and then attach the storage device to a dedicated forensic workstation, using a write blocker.
 Write blockers are hardware adapters that physically sever the portion of the cable used to connect the storage device that would write data to the device, reducing the likelihood of accidental tampering with the device.
 The analyst should immediately calculate a cryptographic hash of the device contents and then use forensic tools to create a forensic image of the device: a bitwise copy of the data stored on the device.
 The analyst should then compute the cryptographic hash of that image to ensure that it is identical to the original media contents.
+        - media analysis: examining the bits on a hard drive that are intact dispite not having an index
-    - Memory Analysis: This is a tricky undertaking, since it can be difficult to work with memory without actually altering its contents.
+    - 💢Memory Analysis: This is a tricky undertaking, since it can be difficult to work with memory without actually altering its contents.
 When gathering the contents of memory, analysts should use trusted tools to generate a memory dump file and place it on a forensically prepared device, such as a USB drive.
 As with other types of digital evidence, the analyst should compute a cryptographic hash of the dump file to later prove its authenticity.
-    - Network Analysis: This is often difficult to reconstruct due to the volatility of network data—­if it isn’t deliberately recorded at the time it occurs, it generally is not preserved.
+    - 💢Network Analysis: This is often difficult to reconstruct due to the volatility of network data—­if it isn’t deliberately recorded at the time it occurs, it generally is not preserved.
 Network forensic analysis depend on the use of preexisting security controls that log network activity.
-    - Software Analysis: review of software code, looking for backdoors, logic bombs, or other security vulnerabilities. 📝Maintenance hooks, otherwise known as backdoors, provide developers with easy access to a system, bypassing normal security controls.
+    - 💢Software Analysis: review of software code, looking for backdoors, logic bombs, or other security vulnerabilities. 📝Maintenance hooks, otherwise known as backdoors, provide developers with easy access to a system, bypassing normal security controls.
 If not removed prior to finalizing code, they pose a significant security vulnerability if an attacker discovers the maintenance hook.
+        - software analysis: focuses on an applications and malware, determining how it works and what it's trying to do, with a goal of attribution
-    - Hardware/Embedded Device Analysis: This may include a review of Personal computers, Smartphones, Tablet computers, Embedded computers in cars, security systems, and other devices.
+    - 💢Hardware/Embedded Device Analysis: This may include a review of Personal computers, Smartphones, Tablet computers, Embedded computers in cars, security systems, and other devices.
 Analysts conducting these reviews must have specialized knowledge of the systems under review.
 - **Major Categories of Computer Crime**: A computer crime is a crime (or violation of a law or regulation) that involves a computer.
 The crime could be against the computer, or the computer could have been used in the actual commission of the crime.
-    - Military and intelligence attacks:attacks are launched primarily to obtain secret and restricted information from law enforcement or military and technological research sources.
+    - ✈️Military and intelligence attacks:attacks are launched primarily to obtain secret and restricted information from law enforcement or military and technological research sources.
-    - Business attacks: The gathering of a competitor’s confidential intellectual property, also called corporate espionage or industrial espionage. focus on illegally jeopardizing the confidentiality, integrity, or availability of information and systems operated by a business
+    - ✈️Business attacks: The gathering of a competitor’s confidential intellectual property, also called corporate espionage or industrial espionage. focus on illegally jeopardizing the confidentiality, integrity, or availability of information and systems operated by a business
-    - Financial attacks:  carried out to unlawfully obtain money or services.
+    - ✈️Financial attacks:  carried out to unlawfully obtain money or services.
 Financial attacks may also take the form of cybercrime for hire
-    - Terrorist attacks: The purpose of a terrorist attack is to disrupt normal life and instill fear, whereas a military or intelligence attack is designed to extract secret information.
+    - ✈️Terrorist attacks: The purpose of a terrorist attack is to disrupt normal life and instill fear, whereas a military or intelligence attack is designed to extract secret information.
-    - Grudge attacks:  attacks that are carried out to damage an organization or a person.
+    - ✈️Grudge attacks:  attacks that are carried out to damage an organization or a person.
 The damage could be in the loss of information or information processing capabilities or harm to the organization or a person’s reputation.
 The motivation behind a grudge attack is usually a feeling of resentment
-    - Thrill attacks: are the attacks launched only for the fun of it.
+    - ✈️Thrill attacks: are the attacks launched only for the fun of it.
 Attackers who lack the ability to devise their own attacks will often download programs that do their work for them.
 These attackers are often called script kiddies
-    - Hacktivist attacks: These attackers, known as hacktivists (a combination of hacker and activist), often combine political motivations with the thrill of hacking.
+    - ✈️Hacktivist attacks: These attackers, known as hacktivists (a combination of hacker and activist), often combine political motivations with the thrill of hacking.
 Anonymous and LulzSec and use tools like the Low Orbit Ion Cannon (LOIC) to create large-­scale DoS attacks.
 At the extreme end of hacktivism, suicide hackers engage in highly destructive activity with the knowledge that they will most likely be caught.

 [7.2](#7.2) Conduct logging and monitoring activities (OSG-9 Chpts 17,21)